-When we say we support local suppliers and businesses, we really mean it, which is why the lamb you love in every one of Head Chef Matthew Tomkinson’s dishes is reared just 8 miles from The Terrace Restaurant.
+When we say we support local suppliers and businesses, we really mean it, which is why the lamb you love in every one of Matthew Whitfield’s dishes is reared just 8 miles from The Terrace Restaurant.

 Introducing our supplier Dan Smith.
 Once a dairy farmer, Dan seems to be the ‘black sheep’ in the family, having strayed from generations of dairy farming in the New Forest area to a life of lambing.